handpoint/handpoint.github.io/edu.md

   buttontxt: "Contact Handpoint"
   buttonlink: "/contact"
 payfac:
   title: <a href="https://handpoint.imgix.net/Website%20refresh%20photos/spec-sheets/3%20Payments%20Strategies%20for%20SaaS%20-%20Handpoint%202022.pdf">There are 34,000 SaaS companies.
 You need the right payments strategy to outpace the competition.
-If your customers are accepting payments on your platform, you have the opportunity to transform your growth</a>
+If your customers are accepting payments on your platform, you have the opportunity to transform your growth.</a>
-  description: "Learn how the best SaaS companies are using payments to maximize their growth."
   image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Manifesto-e.png?w=400
 tms:
   title: "Europe Is Ripe for a SaaS Payments (R)evolution"